 Accreditation A process performed by an accreditation body to confirm that an evaluation facility [resp. a certification body] complies with the requirements of the relevant standard ISO 17025 [resp.
 EN 45011].

 Audit A procedure of collecting evidence that a process works as required.
 Availability Classical security objective: Data should always be available to authorised persons, i.e. this data should neither be made inaccessible by unauthorised persons nor be rendered unavailable due to technical defects.
 Business Process Cf. Process Certificate Summary representation of a certification result, issued by the certification body.
 Certification Independent confirmation of the correctness of an evalua- tion.
 This term is also used to describe the overall process consisting of evaluation, monitoring and subsequent issue of certificates and certification reports.
 Certification Body An organisation which performs certifications.
 Certification Report Report on the object, procedures and results of a certifica- tion; this report is issued by the certification body.
 Certification Scheme A summary of all principles, regulations and procedures applied by a certification body.
 Certification Service Provider An institution (named "certification service provider" in the German Electronic Signature Act) that confirms the relationship between signature keys and individuals by means of electronic certificates.
 Certifier Employee at a certification body authorised to monitor evaluations and to carry out the certification.
 Common Criteria Security Criteria based on the former US Orange Book / Federal Criteria, the European ITSEC and the Canadian CTCPEC; a world-wide accepted security standard (ISO/IEC 15408).
 Confidentiality Classical security objective: Data should only be accessible to authorised persons.
 "Confirmation Body" A body, recognised by the BNetzA, assessing the security of technical components and of certification service providers, issuing security confirmations according to the (German) SigG and SigV.
 "Confirmation Procedure" Procedure with the objective to issue a security confirmation.
+Evaluation Assessment of an (IT) product, system or service against published IT security criteria.
+Evaluation (Assurance) Level Level of assurance gained by evaluation; level of trust that a TOE meets its security target (according to ITSEC / CC).

-Certification Report T-Systems-DSZ-CC-04191-2007
+Certification Report T-Systems-DSZ-CC-04205-2007

-Page 9 of 22 pages
+Page 9 of 23 pages